 You’re in India, after all, so make the most of it with an authentic Old Delhi rickshaw ride that skirts you in between Old Delhi’s quintessential highlights!

-A truly unique way to see some of Delhi’s most famous landmarks, a rickshaw ride will take you off your feet, and have you weaving through the narrow streets and colourful alleyways, while your friendly and knowledgeable driver will give you an insider’s view of everyday life in this chaotic but fascinating metropolis as he expertly navigates his vehicle around the congested traffic.
+A truly unique way to see some of Delhi’s most famous landmarks, a rickshaw ride will take you off your feet, and have you weaving through the narrow streets and colorful alleyways, while your friendly and knowledgeable driver will give you an insider’s view of everyday life in this chaotic but fascinating metropolis as he expertly navigates his vehicle around the congested traffic.

 Stop at local Chandni Chowk markets to sample Delhi’s famous food and spices, and whizz past temples, mosques (including the grand Jama Masjid, the country’s second-largest) and more, before likely finishing up at the magnificent Red Fort – it’s an experience you won’t soon forget!